troymessina/EnergyEnvironmentLab/experiments/03_Econservation.md

 K\!\!E = \frac{1}{2}mv^2
 $$

-where *m* is mass of an object and *v* is the velocity.
+where $m$ is mass of an object and $v$ is the velocity.
 Be sure to use the proper SI units: kilograms for mass and meters per second for velocity.
 To calculate the total change in kinetic energy, you must add the final kinetic energy for both the hanging mass and the cart.

 2. There is no change in the gravitational potential energy of the cart – if the track is level, its height off the floor does not change.
 Only the height of the hanging mass changes.
 As a result, only the potential energy of the hanging mass changes.
 Define the floor as the point of zero potential energy.
 Recall the equation for gravitational potential energy: